MicrosoftDocs/defender-docs/exposure-management/get-to-know-exposure-management.md

 ## [What is Cloud security posture management (CSPM)?](https://www.microsoft.com/en-us/security/business/security-101/what-is-cspm)

 ## How are posture management and exposure management different?

+## What is eXtended Security Posture Management?

+eXtended Security Posture Management (XSPM) is a way to aggregate cross-workload exposure and posture management information and insights from domain specific products.

 ## What is risk mitigation?